 30 Surprising Foods That Taste So Much Better Grilled

-There's nothing quite like sinking your teeth into a cold piece of watermelon, which is why grilling such a refreshing fruit may seem a bit counterproductive?
+There's nothing quite like sinking your teeth into a cold piece of watermelon, which is why grilling such a refreshing fruit may seem a bit counterproductive.
 Well, it's not—trust us.
 In fact, grilled watermelon pairs very well with feta cheese and balsamic vinegar.
-Or, you could grill cubes of the fruit and make kebabs with a yogurt and honey dipping sauce.
+Or, you could grill cubes of the fruit and make our Savory-Sweet Grilled Fruit Kebabs With Yogurt and Honey.

-Chef Patrick Ochs, Corporate Executive Chef at Pubblica Italiana and Dalia at The Celino Hotel, says that grilling a peach is the great way to get the best of both worlds: sweet and savory.
+Chef Patrick Ochs, Corporate Executive Chef at Pubblica Italiana and Dalia at The Celino Hotel, says that grilling a peach is a great way to get the best of both worlds: sweet and savory.
 It's really simple to do, too.
 First, cut the peach in half and remove the pit.
 Next, grill the open sides of the fruit on high heat until grill marks appear.
 "Chop and add to a salad, or as a complement to any grilled meat dish for a sweet and savory flavor kick," says Ochs.

 Grilling calamari is the surprising alternative to its traditional fried counterpart.
 Try tossing the squid into a salad—as we did in this Spicy Grilled Calamari Salad Recipe—and serve as an appetizer at your next dinner party!

 You could warm up a few slices of sweet pound cake in the oven or microwave, but why not take the dessert to the next level presentation-wise by plopping it on the grill?
 Top the slice of pound cake with berries and a dollop of whipped cream, and you're likely to impress your guests even more.
 Plus, how pretty do those grill marks look?